leticiagcsilva/leticiagcsilva/README.md

 🗞️ Specialization in Big Data and Data Science - Prominas University (2022 - 2023)

-🦾 Bachelor in Control and Automation Engineering - IF-Fluminense (2012 - 2018)
+🦾 Bachelor in Control and Automation Engineering - IF Fluminense (2012 - 2018)

 ### CERTIFICATIONS
 🗞️ Google Data Analytics Certificate - Google